jingwen-z/jingwen-z.github.io/_posts/2018-07-26-automate-py-jobs-by-gitlab-runner.md

 ### `script`
 `script` is the only required keyword that a job needs.
-It's a shell script which is executed by the Runner.
+It's a shell script which is executed by the CI.

 {% highlight python %}
   script: